eonk/CrimeSciData/docs/04-carpentry.md

 ##                       7356
 ```

-Above also saw the codes for *gender* let's use `as_factor` again for this variable:
+Above also saw the codes for *gender*.
+Let's use `as_factor` again for this variable:

 ```r